viraptor/reverse-interview/README.md

 Definitely don't try to ask everything from the list.

+Remember that things tend to be fluid, re-organizations happens often.
+Having a bug tracking system doesn't make bug handling efficient and CI/CD doesn't mean your time to deliver is necessarily short.

 # The Role

 - What's the on-call plan/schedule? (what's the pay for standby and call-out)